Belvidere campground: Camping on the Leschenault Peninsula

 All camping areas have drop toilets and non-drinking water and some (bigger ones) have shelters, bbqs and dishwashing facilities.
 Only 2 camping areas (Chudith and Quenda) are suitable for caravans and trailers.
 Others are for tents and swags, because you can’t reverse in and consequently have to park behind the poles.
 Some sites have low clearance and narrow parking, and as a result you won’t be able to open your awning.

-We stayed at Hamelin and were fine with that arrangement for this trip.
-The cost of the campground is $15 per adult per night.
+We stayed at Hamelin in 2023 and were fine with that arrangement for this trip.
+The cost of the campground was $15 per adult per night.
 Extra facilities include table and fire ring for each camping spot, chopped wood and rubbish skip bins.
 Sites need to be booked online via Parkstay site.
 Being a national park, no dogs are allowed at Conto.

 Conto beaches